top of page

 Furthermore there is a call for these youth to become crafters of a new tomorrow, as they are already leaders in their own right.
 Because NHI@SA believes in creating an environment of high standards, we constantly surround the students amongst staff that has been through these leadership experiences and continues to be involved in new and innovative ways.
 The staff consists of high school students from schools across the city and includes alumni or current students at some of the top institutions in the country such as Stanford University, Yale University, and Rice University, among others.
 Students who participate in these leadership experiences are equipped with the knowledge and skill sets necessary to succeed in exceptional higher learning environments.

-Participating San Antonio Area Schools
+Participating Schools by District in the San Antonio Area

 Harlandale HS